riffusion/riffusion-hobby/README.md

-# Riffusion
+# :guitar: Riffusion

 Riffusion is a library for real-time music and audio generation with stable diffusion.

 Read about it at https://www.riffusion.com/about and try it at https://www.riffusion.com/.

-This repository contains the core riffusion image and audio processing code and supporting apps,
+This is the core repository for riffusion image and audio processing code.
-including:

- * diffusion pipeline that performs prompt interpolation combined with image conditioning
+ * Diffusion pipeline that performs prompt interpolation combined with image conditioning
- * package for (approximately) converting between spectrogram images and audio clips
+ * Conversions between spectrogram images and audio clips
- * interactive playground using streamlit
- * command-line tool for common tasks
+ * Command-line interface for common tasks
+ * Interactive app using streamlit
- * flask server to provide model inference via API
+ * Flask server to provide model inference via API
- * various third party integrations
+ * Various third party integrations
- * test suite

 Related repositories:
 * Web app: https://github.com/riffusion/riffusion-app